Neutrino Oscillation parameter determination at INO-ICAL using track and hit information from GEANT: Introduction

 ICAL, a magnetized iron calorimeter, consists of iron slabs of thickness 40 mm and interspersed with resistive plate chambers.
 A muon neutrino (anti-neutrino) interacting in the iron slab through charged current (CC) interaction creates a negative (positive) muon, which leaves a track in the detector.
 The magnetic field of the detector bends these tracks, which leads to an identification of the charge of the leptons.
 This ability to measure the neutrino and anti-neutrino event rates separately is crucial in mass hierarchy determination.
 In addition, some other physics goals of ICAL are \begin{itemize} \item observing the minimum in the $(L/E)$ distribution of the muon event rate \cite{Kumar:2020wgz}, \item measuring the density profile of earth \cite{Kumar:2021faw}, \item searching for CPT violation \cite{Datta:2003dg} and \item searching for sterile neutrinos \cite{Behera:2016kwr}. \end{itemize} In addition, ICAL can also improve the precision of atmospheric neutrino oscillation parameters.

-The first studies \cite{Thakore:2013xqa} of oscillation parameter precision at ICAL were done with event samples binned in muon energy and muon direction.
-The muon kinematic information used in this analysis was taken from the event generator and smeared with resolution functions.
-Later studies \cite{Devi:2014yaa} did additional binning in a third variable $E_{\rm had} = E_{\nu}-E_{\mu}$ and showed that the precision improves significantly.
-The kinematical variables used in these analyses will not be available in a real experiment.
-It is desirable to do a full GEANT4 simulation \cite{GEANT4:2002zbu} of atmospheric neutrino events in ICAL and process the simulation output through the event reconstruction code to obtain the kinematical variables to be used in the analysis.
-In an earlier work, Rebin et al. \cite{Rebin:2018fdl} studied the oscillation parameter precision using the event distributions binned in reconstructed track energy and track direction.
-In their study, they used a simulated five-year event sample as data.
-For theoretical prediction, they simulated a 1000-year event sample and scaled it down by 200.
-Thus, they have also taken into account the statistical fluctuations present in the data.
+The first studies \cite{Thakore:2013xqa} of oscillation parameter precision at ICAL were done with event samples binned in muon energy and muon direction, which is characterized by the cosine of the nadir angle of the muon.
+The muon kinematic information used in these studies was taken from the event generator and smeared with resolution functions.
+Later studies \cite{Devi:2014yaa} binned in an additional variable $E_{\rm had} = E_{\nu}-E_{\mu}$ and showed that the precision improves significantly.
+The kinematical variables used in these studies will not be available in a real experiment.
+The realistic kinematical variables are the reconstructed track energy and track direction, which are obtained by a full GEANT4 simulation \cite{GEANT4:2002zbu} of atmospheric neutrino events in ICAL and processing the simulation output through the event reconstruction code \cite{Bhattacharya:2014tha}.
+In an earlier work, Rebin et al. \cite{Rebin:2018fdl} studied the oscillation parameter precision using the event distributions binned in these two track variables for a simulated 5-year event sample as data.
+For theoretical prediction, they simulated a 1000-year event sample and scaled it down by 200, thus taking into account the statistical fluctuations present in the data.
 Their results are summarized in table \ref{Chap10:table1}.

-In this work, we do a similar analysis using only kinematical variables obtained from GEANT4 simulation of atmospheric neutrino events in ICAL.
-In this analysis, we include a third variable, which is a measure of hadronic energy in an atmospheric neutrino event.
-We find that the inclusion of this third variable leads to a noticeable improvement in the precision of the mass squared difference, but the precision of the mixing angle shows little improvement.
-We have also studied how the parameter precision improves with increased exposure.
+In this work, we analyzed the simulated atmospheric neutrino data by binning it in three variables: magnitude of track momentum, track direction and a third variable which is a measure of hadronic energy in the event and did a comparison of this analysis with the analysis based only on track momentum and track direction.
+We also studied how the parameter precision improves with increased exposure.